nadrimajstor/micropython-wiki/Home.md

 More information on teh exposed functionality is here: [[pyb module|pyb module]]

 ###Limitations
 The entire standard python library is not supported.
-Sometime sthis is becasuse of the inapplicability to an embeded controller.
-Nevertheless the list is here: [Python 3.3 standard lib](http://docs.python.org/3/library/) The modules **NOT** covered are:
+Sometimes this is because of the inapplicability of a module to an embedded controller.
+Nevertheless the full list list is here: [Python 3.3 standard lib](http://docs.python.org/3/library/) The modules **NOT** covered are:

 * dbm
 * sqlite3